desirevolution/jump-key/README.md

 ## Security Notice

 JumpKey is intended for trusted environments only.
 It is designed to run on a local network or behind an authentication proxy such as Authelia, Authentik, or a similar SSO solution.
-Therefore I do not plan to invest additional effort into hardening it gainst Internet-facing deployments.
+Therefore, I don't plan to spend extra effort hardening it for Internet-facing deployments.
 If you expose it publicly, you are responsible for providing appropriate authentication and security.

 ## Multi-user support (Authelia etc.)